 This lovely little upscale-casual restaurant inside a New England country home, which recently added outdoor seating in its garden, does not shy away from its haunted reputation.
 In fact, it’s alluded to right on the website, and its various owners have spoken publicly about their spectral encounters, from sightings of shadowy figures to sensations of touch by unseen hands (including, perhaps, one helpful ghost who may or may not have performed the Heimlich on a guest).
-The Sun Tavern even displays the framed death certificate of Lysander Walker, the home’s former hermit-owner who shot himself in the living room; it’s said that his spirit is joined by those of two little girls who subsequently died of scarlet fever on the property.
-The paranormal activity is so great, mysteriously activated alarms have wound up calling police to the place—you, however, need only swing by for the top chops (like lamb with mint pesto, or steak with a blue-cheese potato cake); fine seafood, such as peppercorn-crusted salmon; or other excellent entrees, including roasted and confit duck with blueberry compote.
+The Sun Tavern even displays the framed death certificate of Lysander Walker, the home’s former hermit-owner who shot himself in the living room in 1928; it’s said that his spirit is joined by those of two little girls who subsequently died of scarlet fever on the property.
+The paranormal activity is so great, mysteriously activated alarms have wound up calling police to the place—you, however, need only swing by for the top chops (like lamb with grain mustard cream, or steak with a blue-cheese potato cake); fine seafood, such as pistachio-crusted salmon; or other excellent entrees, including crispy and confit duck with blueberry compote.

 500 Congress St., Duxbury, 781-837-1027, suntavernrestaurant.com.